-Application : Applied Explanation on application of the practice The Board Charter was adopted by the Board in April 2015 and was recently reviewed by the Board in February 2018.
+Application : Applied Explanation on : application of the practice The Board Charter was adopted by the Board in April 2015 and was recently reviewed by the Board in April 2019.
 It outlines the Board's responsibilities as a primary premise for effective discharge of its fiduciary and leadership functions, which are substantially aligned with the MCCG.
-The Board has delegated specific responsibilities to five Board committees, all of which operate within their respective approved TOR.
+In accordance with paragraph 7.2 of the Board Charter, the Board Charter will be reviewed periodically to ensure the needs of the Company are met as well as to encompass any development in rules and regulations that may have an impact on the discharge of the Board's duties and responsibilities.
+The Board has delegated specific responsibilities to four Board committees, all of which operate within their respective approved TOR.
 These Committees assist the Board in making informed decisions through focused and in-depth deliberations on issues within their respective purview.
 The final decision on all matters, however, lies with the entire Board after considering recommendations by these Committees except to the extent that certain matters are delegated by the Board to the said Committees.
-Recognising the importance of providing clarity to the roles, responsibilities and powers of the Board, separate from the Board Committees and Management, a Schedule of Matters Reserved for the Board has been developed and adopted.
-The setting of business strategy, approval of annual business plan and budget including annual capital and operating expenditure, approval of major new projects, and the capital and operating expenditure related to such projects, acquisitions and disposals of strategic investments and joint ventures, borrowings, capital restructuring and approval of annual and quarterly financial statements vest with the Board.
+Recognising the importance of providing clarity to the roles, responsibilities and authorities of the Board, separate from the Board Committees and Management, a Schedule of Matters Reserved for the Board has been developed and adopted.
+The setting of business strategy, approval of annual business plan and budget including annual capital and operating expenditure, approval of major new projects and the capital and operating expenditure related to such projects, acquisitions and disposals of strategic investments and joint ventures, borrowings, capital restructuring and approval of annual and quarterly financial statements vest with the Board.
+The Board would monitor the progress of implementing the approved strategies and plans at its quarterly meetings.
 The Board Charter also outlines the duties of the Board Chairman, the CEO, NED, Senior Independent Director and the Company Secretary.
-The Board Charter is reviewed from time to time and at least once in two years to ensure it is updated with changes in the relevant regulations and best practices as well as to ensure its effectiveness and relevance to the Board's objectives.
-Explanation for : departure Not applicable

-Large companies are required to complete the columns below.
-Non-large companies are encouraged
+Explanation for departure : Not applicable

-to complete the columns b elow.
+Large companies are re to complete the column - red to complete the columns below.
+Non-large companies are encouraged slow.

 Measure :

 Timeframe :